oddbird/susy/docs/install.rst

 Manual Start
 ------------

-If you simply want to copy in the Sass, and skip any package management, you can do that too.
+If you want to copy in the Sass files directly, and skip any package management, you can do that too.

 - Download the zip file from GitHub.